zorbash/zorbash.github.com/content/post/100-things-a-software-architect-should-know.md

 1. Who Jeff Dean is and how he would solve your problem
 1. Code, leads to more code, not solutions
 1. To talk about killing children, discreetly in public
-1. How does the user feel when the code is right
 1. Identify big stones
-1. Get enough rest
+1. Get plenty of rest
 1. Relays
 1. Be alarmed for 0days
+1. Plan capacity
 1. Prepare for disaster
-1. Plan capacity
 1. See the topologies in the starry night sky
+1. How does the user feel when the code is right
-1. Lego is made from plastic
+1. Remember that Lego™️ is made from plastic
 1. How to draw shapes on a board
 1. How to tell if your colleague is struggling from burn out
 1. You also need timeouts